Boguty Mountains: Location

 This ridge is located on the territory of Almaty region.
-It consists of two spurs: Ulken (Big) and Kishi (Small), which stretch from West to East for 70 km.the Absolute height is 1816 m. the Buguta Mountains are located between the Charyn river valley in the East and the Sogety mountains in the West.
+It consists of two spurs: Ulken (Big) and Kishi (Small), which stretch from West to East for 70 km.
+Its absolute height is 1816 m.
+The Buguta Mountains are located between the Charyn river valley in the East and the Sogety mountains in the West.
 To the South of the mountains is the vast, semi-desert Sogeti valley.
 The Northern slopes of the mountains face the Ili valley with the Ili river.
 150 km East of Almaty, between the Chilik and Charyn rivers.

 The natural monument is located at the local level.
 It has a favorable acoustic environment (silence, melodic sounds in nature).

 Legends

 According to the author of the "Explanatory dictionary of geographical names and terms "of the Mountains of Central Asia" Aldar Gorbunov, Bugutty means deer, the name most likely reflects the name of the Kyrgyz bugu family.
 It is possible that a bugu tribe once lived in this area.
 However, Aldar Gorbunov did not stop at the one-sided interpretation of the toponym and put forward another suggestion.
-"In one historical chronicle," he says, " we find that in the XV century this place was called Bilgutu, Bugutu.
+"In one historical chronicle," he says, "we find that in the XV century this place was called Bilgutu, Bugutu.
 Then it is said that the troops of Ulugbek crossed here across the river Bogoti.
 All this suggests that the segment of the river Charyn in the current tract Sarytogai in those days was called Bugatti.
 Of course, the ash forest of these places is a great habitat for deer.
 Later, the name of the river and tract passed to the neighboring mountain range.
 It is worth paying attention to the fact that the Kazakh language has one very interesting phrase-beget-Seget.
 It means barrier.
 Buguts and neighboring Segets are an obstacle to the movement of livestock from winter pastures (kystau) in the ili valley to summer pastures (Zhailau) in the Northern Tien Shan spurs."

 Thus, there is still no single accepted and established interpretation of the toponym Boguta.
 One thing is certain: boguts are the North-Eastern spurs of the Zailiysky Alatau range.
 Boguts-strange sun-baked mountains!